hai-vr/documentation/docs/products/facetra-shape-creator/modular-avatar-for-resonite-patch.md

 [Modular Avatar for Resonite](https://github.com/bdunderscore/modular-avatar-resonite) introduced in May 2025, but the **FaceTra Shape Creator software must be patched** in order to enable this compatibility.

-The patch is provided for download below to all users who already have a copy of *FaceTra Shape Creator*.
+The patch is provided for download below to all users who already have a copy of *FaceTra Shape Creator*, no log-in required.

 :::danger
 Please be advised that the Resonite **[AvatarExpressionDriver](https://wiki.resonite.com/Component:AvatarExpressionDriver)** component (located in *Inspector | Attach Component | Users > Common Avatar System > Face > AvatarExpressionDriver*)